crazy4groovy/faceplusplus-sdk/README.md

 ## Input image files, eg. for `image_file`, etc

-Please use the peer dependency `formdata-node/file-from-path`, for example:
+Please use the peer dependency `formdata-node` / `file-from-path`, for example:

 ```js
 import { anyAPIExample } from "faceplusplus-sdk";